-Resume: Stonewall Jackson, Little Jimmy Dickens, Red Sovine, Faron Young, Ernest Tubb, Ray Price, Johnny Russell, Johnny Bush, Darrell McCall, Bobby Bare, Hank Thompson, Roni Stoneman, Little David Wilkins, Narvel Felts, Susan Raye, Dave Dudley, Red Simpson, David Houston, Willie Nelson, Porter Waggoner, Wynn Stewart, the old white guy from "Chico and the Man", Cal Smith, Carl Smith, Connie Smith, Jack Green, Leona Williams, Bonnie Owens, Tommy Collins, Weldon Myrick, Ferlin Husky, Wanda Jackson and a couple more singers to be named later.
+Resume: Stonewall Jackson, Wade Jackson, Little Jimmy Dickens, Red Sovine, Faron Young, Ernest Tubb, Ray Price, Johnny Russell, Johnny Bush, Darrell McCall, Bobby Bare, Hank Thompson, Roni Stoneman, Little David Wilkins, Narvel Felts, Susan Raye, Wade Kimes, Dave Dudley, Bill Mack, Red Simpson, David Houston, Willie Nelson, Porter Wagoner, Melba Montgomery, Wynn Stewart, the old white guy from "Chico and the Man", Cal Smith, Carl Smith, Connie Smith, Jack Green, Leona Williams, Bonnie Owens, Tanya Tucker, Leda Ray, Tommy Collins, Weldon Myrick, Buddy Emmons, Ferlin Husky, Wanda Jackson, Mandy Barnett and a couple more singers to be named later.
+Email: steelycal at gmail dot com

 "Sweet Dreams" with Faron Young